-Two guns confiscated from different EBR public schools Thursday
+Two students booked into juvenile detention after guns confiscated from different EBR public schools

 Latest Weather Blog

-Two guns confiscated from different EBR public schools Thursday
+Two students booked into juvenile detention after guns confiscated from different EBR public schools

 BATON ROUGE - Deputies recovered two weapons from East Baton Rouge Parish Public School students on Thursday.

-Deputies took one gun from a student at McKinley High School.
-It is unclear what school the other firearm was found in.
+Deputies took one gun from a student at McKinley High School and another from a student at Belaire High School.

+According to the East Baton Rouge Parish Sheriff's Office, a 16-year-old 10th grader at Mckinley High School had a .40 caliber pistol with an installed switch to make the weapon fully automatic.
+School administrators discovered the weapon in the student's book bag along with a separate loaded magazine.

+The student was booked into juvenile detention for illegal carrying firearm in a firearm free zone and unlawful handling of a machine gun.
+The weapon was reported missing from another parish.

 The following statement was sent by the school system Thursday evening: